 However, when the Aleen's is dry, I sandwich them wrong- sides together and use hot glue to join both boards together.
 Having fabric on both sides gives you a polished front and back when you display the flat after it is finished.
 (The black and white gingham fabric I used for the model was done by Danielle Leone for Wilmington Prints.
 It's from the Hot Cocoa Bar Line, and the SKU is #27602-199.)

 Moving on---lets talk about the cording.
 Cording.
 Happy sigh.
 Y'all, I own multiple corders.
 Sometimes I spin cording in my basement because it makes me feel like Rumplestiltskin.
 I wander through my house looking for excuses to make more.
 I love cording.
-I know it can be a little intimidating to make it at first, but I did a tutorial to take the scary out of the process.
-It isn't hard.
-Promise.
 Spend 15 dollars to invest in a corder, and your FFO-ing life will never be the same.
 We can all be Rumplestiltskin together.
 This is the cording I made for this piece.
 I used 6 lengths of the 6 ply DMC thread to get that thickness.
 I used 3 lengths of DMC 726, 2 lengths of DMC 728, and 1 length of DMC 783.
 It looks variegated and overdyed when you spin multiple colors together.

-Use hot glue to adhere it to your piece.
+Use hot glue to adhere it to the piece.

 When you get all the way around the perimeter and need to tuck the excess cording somewhere, having that polished edge butting up to a corner will trick your eye and make your wrap-job look seamless.
 It is much, much easier to disguise the ends on a corner than if they are in the middle of a long edge, right?
 I intentionally held it at this angle and zoomed in so you could see where they meet, but if you do it this way on your FFO it is really hard for a casual observer to tell where those seams meet up.